COVID-19: Prognosis and risk factors

 In terms of hospital readmissions about 9% of 106,000 individuals had to return for hospital treatment within two months of discharge.
 The average to readmit was eight days since first hospital visit.
 There are several risk factors that have been identified as being a cause of multiple admissions to a hospital facility.
 Among these are advanced age (above 65 years of age) and presence of a chronic condition such as diabetes, COPD, heart failure or chronic kidney disease.

 According to scientific reviews smokers are more likely to require intensive care or die compared to non-smokers.
 Acting on the same ACE2 pulmonary receptors affected by smoking, air pollution has been correlated with the disease.
-Short term and chronic exposure to air pollution seems to enhance morbidity and mortality from COVID‑19.
+Short-term and chronic exposure to air pollution seems to enhance morbidity and mortality from COVID‑19.
 Pre-existing heart and lung diseases and also obesity, especially in conjunction with fatty liver disease, contributes to an increased health risk of COVID‑19.

 It is also assumed that those that are immunocompromised are at higher risk of getting severely sick from SARS-CoV-2.
 One research study that looked into the COVID‑19 infections in hospitalised kidney transplant recipients found a mortality rate of 11%.

-Men with untreated hypogonadism were 2.4 times more likely than men with eugonadism to be hospitalized if they contracted COVID-19; Hypogonad men treated with testosterone were less likely to be hospitalized for COVID-19 than men who were not treated for hypogonadism.
+Men with untreated hypogonadism were 2.4 times more likely than men with eugonadism to be hospitalised if they contracted COVID-19; Hypogonad men treated with testosterone were less likely to be hospitalised for COVID-19 than men who were not treated for hypogonadism.

 Genetic risk factors

 Genetics plays an important role in the ability to fight off Covid.
 For instance, those that do not produce detectable type I interferons or produce auto-antibodies against these may get much sicker from COVID‑19.
 Genetic screening is able to detect interferon effector genes.
 Some genetic variants are risk factors in specific populations.
-For instance, and allele of the DOCK2 gene (dedicator of cytokinesis 2 gene) is a common risk factor in Asian populations but much less common in Europe.
-The mutation leads to lower expression of DOCK2 especially in younger patients with severe Covid.
+For instance, an allele of the DOCK2 gene (dedicator of cytokinesis 2 gene) is a common risk factor in Asian populations but much less common in Europe.
+The mutation leads to lower expression of DOCK2 especially in younger people with severe COVID-19 infections.
 In fact, many other genes and genetic variants have been found that determine the outcome of SARS-CoV-2 infections.

+Blood group

 Children

 While very young children have experienced lower rates of infection, older children have a rate of infection that is similar to the population as a whole.
 Children are likely to have milder symptoms and are at lower risk of severe disease than adults.
 The CDC reports that in the US roughly a third of hospitalised children were admitted to the ICU, while a European multinational study of hospitalised children from June 2020, found that about 8% of children admitted to a hospital needed intensive care.
 Four of the 582 children (0.7%) in the European study died, but the actual mortality rate may be "substantially lower" since milder cases that did not seek medical help were not included in the study.